Anticipate team needs

 Reduce transmission risk

-As soon as possible and in accordance with government guidelines and health rules, we allowed employees to return to the workplace at their discretion.
-This flexibility is greatly appreciated by employees, whether they want to work in the office or from home.
+When possible and in compliance with government directives and health rules, we allowed employees to return to the workplace at their discretion.
+This hybrid office/telecommuting model continues to evolve in an agile way.

 Monitor presumed and confirmed cases